the-turing-way/the-turing-way/chapters/rdm.md

 Put your data online.
 It should be easily discoverable and accessible, and made available without bureaucratic or administrative barriers, which can deter people from accessing the data.
 Choose a location to store the data which will ensure historical copies of datasets are preserved, archived, and kept accessible as long as they retain value.
 As much as possible researchers should provide data in its original, unmodified form.

 #### Licensing as potential separate sub chapter
+> or call it re-use and cover data citation principles here?
 Data should be free of charge, under an open license, (for example, those developed by Creative Commons) so it can be reused and remixed by other researchers.
 The data should be available as a whole and at no more than a reasonable reproduction cost i.e. no expensive piece of software should be required to read the file as this may obstruct researchers who wish to work with the dataset.